rhgrant10/Groupy/docs/index.rst

 .. _read the API documentation: http://dev.groupme.com

-But Groupy lets you forget about the GroupMe API and focus on what you need to get done!
+But **Groupy** lets you forget about the GroupMe API and focus on what you need to get done!

 Features
 ^^^^^^^^

 - List and filter your current and former groups
 - Create, destroy, and update your groups
+- Add members to and remove members from groups
 - List and filter messages from groups and members
 - Post new messages to groups
 - Send direct messages to members